-Demonstrating transverse waves: You will now use the same set up to demonstrate a transverse wave - one where the oscillation of the particles is perpendicular to the direction of propagation (advancement) of the wave.
+A longitudinal wave is made up of compressions, where particles are close together and rarefactions, where particles are spread out.
+The particles move in a direction that is parallel to the direction of wave propagation.
+Demonstrating transverse (S) waves: You will now use the same set up to demonstrate a transverse wave - one where the oscillation of the particles is perpendicular to the direction of propagation (advancement) of the wave.
 Move your hand side to side once, allowing a wave pulse to travel down the slinky.
-Again, get students to identify what the motion of the tape is.
-This time it oscillates up and down, while the wave travels along the spring.
+Again get students to identify what the motion of the tape is.
+This time is oscillates up and down, while the wave travels along the spring.
 Show students that if you continue oscillating, you can set up a standing wave.